|by Mr Credit Card|

 Gold Starwood Preferred Guest Membership – see above

 International Communications Solutions – This perk allows you to get the YouToMe Service where you can do call forwarding from your cell phone or you can give your friends a toll-free number to call you.
-Card members will be given 15 minutes of free air time.
+Card members will be given 15 minutes of air time without any charge.
 I have not used this service, so I cannot say if it is good or not.

 The Limousine Program – Amex has partnered up with Carey, a limousine company to provide limousine services.
-The perk is that you can earn three points for every dollar that you spend on the card.
+The perk is that you can earn two extra points for every dollar (that means three points – two extra plus the regular point per dollar) that you spend on the card.

-Platinum Villas – As a platinum card member, you can get access of absolutely gorgeous villas for an absolutely gorgeous price off course!
-Amex has teamed up with Abercombie & Kent, Beautiful Places, Four Seasons Residence Club, Lacure, The Mansion at MGM Grand and Villas of Distinction to offer luxurious villas for your vacation.
+Platinum Villas – As a platinum card member, you can get access of villas.
+Amex has teamed up with Abercombie & Kent, Beautiful Places, Four Seasons Residence Club, Lacure, The Mansion at MGM Grand and Villas of Distinction to offer highly acclaimed villas for your vacation.

 Private Yacht Program – Amex has partnered with Fraser Yacht and International Yacht Collection to offer card members customized Yacht trips to various destinations worldwide!